divyakansara2385/Devlopers_tool/README.md

 DevStack AI is a **hybrid recommendation system** designed to help developers choose the right project ideas and tech stacks based on their interests, skill level, and domain.

-Instead of randomly picking projects, this system intelligently suggests **personalized project blueprints** using a combination of:
+Instead of randomly using any techstack for projects, this system intelligently suggests **personalized project blueprints** using a combination of:

 * 📊 Content-based filtering (TF-IDF + cosine similarity)
 * ⚙️ Rule-based filtering (domain, level, keyword matching)